Hablamos Español Insurance Companies We Work With

 Missing endorsements

-Contracts that require additional insured status or specific coverages are only satisfied if the endorsements are actually on the policy.
+Contracts that require additional insured status or specific coverages are generally only satisfied if the endorsements are actually on the policy.
 A certificate without the endorsement behind it is a gap waiting for a claim.
 So is a professional liability retroactive date that was not protected when switching carriers.

 Business use of personal vehicles